Hospital Giant Sutter Health Agrees To Settlement In Big Antitrust Fight

 The case was a massive undertaking, representing years of work and millions of pages of documents, California Attorney General Xavier Becerra said before the trial.
 Sutter was expected to face damages of up to $2.7 billion.

-Sutter Health consistently denied the allegations and argued that it used its market power to improve care for patients and to expand access to people in rural areas.
+Sutter Health consistently denied the allegations and argued that it used its market power to improve care for patients and expand access to people in rural areas.
 The chain of health care facilities had $13 billion in operating revenue in 2018.

 The case was expected to have nationwide implications on how hospital systems negotiate prices with insurers.
 It is not yet clear what effect, if any, a settlement agreement would have on Sutter's tactics or those of other large systems.